Adak Island: Transportation

 Because of its naval aviation past, Adak has an unusually large and sophisticated airport for the Aleutian Islands.
-The Adak Airport is currently operated by the State of Alaska Department of Transportation.
+The Adak Airport is operated by the State of Alaska Department of Transportation.
 Adak Airport has a control tower, an Instrument Landing System and two runways; 7790 ft and 7605 ft respectively.
 Both runways are asphalt paved, 200 ft wide and at an elevation of 19 ft.